-If you’re making the move from the city up to New York State’s beautiful Catskill Mountains region, the pace of life and conveniences will differ significantly from what you may have been accustomed to while living in the city.
+If you’re making the move from the city to the upstate area, whether the Hudson Valley or the Catskills, the pace of life and conveniences will differ significantly from what you may have been accustomed to while living in the city.

-Below is a guide to give you some sense of what to expect if you decide to head north and relocate to the scenic Catskills.
+Below is a guide to give you some sense of what to expect if you decide to head north and relocate.

 1. A small-town feel